-Comprehensive loss is equal to net loss as presented in the accompanying consolidated statements of operations, as the Company did not have any other comprehensive income or loss for the periods presented.
+Comprehensive loss is equal to net loss and net foreign currency translation loss as presented in the accompanying consolidated statements of operations and comprehensive loss.

 Net Loss per Share of Common Stock

 Basic net loss per share is computed by dividing the net loss by the weighted-average number of shares of common stock outstanding during the period.